monkeyK1n9/Restaurant_website/README.md

 | ![image](https://user-images.githubusercontent.com/91855362/210026825-638c1012-3afb-44b7-bc87-fc0464d2a92b.png) |

 ## Introduction
 This project is a landing page for a restaurant.
+You can have a look [here](https://restaurant-website-sage.vercel.app/).
 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts